If you think of moving to the country, where do you dream of living?

 The Post Office is now the Old Post Office – which means that inhabitants can’t even wait till Tuesday or Thursday mornings to buy stamps or raid the penny sweets.
 Forget doctors or dentists or newsagents – in this village, you have to trek at least a couple of miles just for a pint of milk.
 The only option if you wanted to eat out was the sole pub, The Bell.
 Takeaway food was limited to the fish and chip van that visited once a week on Fridays.
 Pizza delivery?
-Never an option if you live well outside the delivery area.
+Not an option when living outside the delivery area.

 My experiences as a child had a big impact on where I wanted to live as an adult.

 I was quite sure that I did not want to live in the middle of a field, only able to leave my house in a car or in wellies.
-I was also keen to steer clear of small villages, not just for my own sake, but so my children could have more independence at a younger age.
+I also wanted to steer clear of small villages, not just for my own sake, but so my children could be more independent at a younger age.
 When I was a child, we had to be driven pretty much everywhere – to school, to see friends, to go shopping, for any activities.
 Sure, we had bicycles, but it was 8 miles either way to the nearest towns.

 There was so little to do for children that my mother actually started a youth club in the Village Hall.
 This did mean we knew more kids in the village – but the only place to gather was on the bench by the telephone box.

-So years later, when my husband and I wanted to leave London, we had pretty strong ideas about the kind of place we wanted to live.
+So years later, when my husband and I thought of leaving London, we had pretty strong ideas about the kind of place we wanted to live.

 For us, it made sense to move to a market town.
 We have a view out over the fields – but can also walk to a whole range of useful amenities.
 I’m not a big fan of driving at the best of times, so I like being within easy reach of the primary school, health centre, dentists, opticians, useful shops that don’t just sell teas and antiques.
 There’s also a library, a leisure centre, a couple of parks and clubs for the kids.
 We rarely eat out, but there are a few pubs, cafes and restaurants nearby.